The Flintstones (film): Box office

 The Flintstones was a box office success, grossing $130.5 million in the U.S. and Canada, including the $37.2 million it made during its 4-day Memorial Day opening weekend in 1994 (a then-record gross for the Memorial Day weekend, surpassing Indiana Jones and the Last Crusade).
 It performed well internationally, making another $211.1 million, for a total of $341.6 million worldwide, more than seven times its $46 million budget.
-Along with Lethal Weapon 3, the film also had the biggest May opening weekend until it was overtaken by Twister in 1996.
-In the same year, Mission: Impossible surpassed The Flintstones to have the highest Memorial Day opening weekend gross.
+In 1996, Mission: Impossible surpassed The Flintstones to have the highest Memorial Day opening weekend gross.
 The film topped the box office for two weeks until it was dethroned by Speed.
 In the United Kingdom, it had the second highest opening week at the time behind Jurassic Park, with a gross of $8.7 million.
 In Mexico, it had a record opening with $4.9 million in four days.
 In Australia, it grossed $2 million in its opening weekend, also the second highest at the time behind Jurassic Park.
 In Italy, it grossed $4.8 million in its first six days, again the second biggest opener in Italy at the time behind Jurassic Park.
 It set opening records in Hungary and Poland.
 It went on to gross over $15 million in Italy, $35 million in Germany and $31 million in the United Kingdom.
 It did not perform well in France or South Korea.